 Domestic entities must pay a filing fee of $125.
 Foreign entities are required to pay a fee of $250.
 In addition, every LLC is required to file an annual report with the Secretary of State.
-You can also apply for LLC in PA online.
+You can also apply for an LLC in PA online.

 The following information must be included in the Articles of Organization: